Heat transport of the kagom\'{e} Heisenberg quantum spin liquid candidate YCu$_3$(OH)$_{6.5}$Br$_{2.5}$: localized magnetic excitations and spin gap

-to the data below $T$* results the exponent $\alpha \approx$ 1.1 and the residual linear term $\kappa_0/T$ = $-$5.66 $\mu$W K$^{-1}$ cm$^{-2}$.
-The vanishing small $\kappa_0/T$ is confirmed by the other two samples, as summarized in Fig. 2(c).
-As can be inferred from the same figure, the exponent $\alpha$ is slightly sample dependent and varies between about 1.1 and 1.25.
-Such sample dependence of $\alpha$ is characteristic for ballistic phonon heat transport where the phonons experience specular reflection on the sample surfaces~\cite{LiSY,Pohl}.
-The reduced $\kappa/T$ above $T$* clearly indicates the breakdown of this ballistic transport and implies additional scattering of the phonons, the only source of which can be phonon-spin scattering.
+However, for all samples the phononic low-temperature power law is violated above a critical temperature $T$* where $\kappa/T$ deviates downward from it, see Fig.~2(b) for the representative case of Sample\#1 \cite{SM}.
+The reduction of $\kappa/T$ clearly indicates the breakdown of the ballistic phonon heat transport and implies additional scattering of the phonons, the only source of which can be phonon-spin scattering.
 Actually, recent low-temperature heat transport studies on several quantum magnets revealed this type of scattering being important whenever magnetic fluctuations prevail \cite{SunXF,XuY,Matthias,YuYJ}.
 Hence, since below $T$* such scattering apparently freezes out in YCOB, without further analysis, our data imply an energy gap of the spin fluctuations.

 To gain more information about the ground state properties of YCOB, $\kappa$($T$) was measured in various magnetic fields up to 16 T. The full set of results of Sample\#1 are shown in Fig. 3 as a representative case.
 Apparently, all three samples share very similar behavior~\cite{SM}. $\kappa$($T$) curves get further suppressed with increasing field, and $T$* is concomitantly pushed to lower temperatures.
 This sensitivity of $\kappa$ implies the field tunability of the magnetic excitations spectrum, underpinning the low energy nature of these excitations.